bhdouglass/clickable/README.md

 Clickable supports building in a lxd container.
 In order to use them you first need to setup a container using `clickable setup-lxd` (once for each target architecture).
 This requires that you have `usdk-target` command installed.
-If you have the Ubuntu SDK IDE installed you should already have this command.
-If you are on a non-ubuntu distro, a prebuilt binary is included in this repo.
+If you have the Ubuntu SDK IDE installed you may already have this command installed, but the version included in this repo is more up to date than the Ubuntu SDK IDE verion.
+If you are not running Ubuntu or do not already have the SDK IDE setup you will need to use the usdk-target binary included in this repo.

 ## Chroot Building